lukendatigh/Adonis-Customer-Project-Magement-API/README.md

 ## Setup
 1. Install AdonisJS using `npm i -g @adonisjs/cli`
 2. Clone the repository
+3. Install dependencies using `npm install`
-3. Set up your database server
+4. Set up your database server
-4. Duplicate `.env.example` and rename to `.env` then set your environment variables
+5. Duplicate `.env.example` and rename to `.env` then set your environment variables
-5. Run migration with `adonis migration:run`
+6. Run migration with `adonis migration:run`
-6. Run dev server using `nodemon server.js` or `adonis serve --dev`
+7. Run dev server using `nodemon server.js` or `adonis serve --dev`
-7. Run postman and send requests to endpoints
+8. Run postman and start sending requests to endpoints

 ## API Endpoints
 1. List customers